chrisjscott/jamf-extensionAttributes/README.md

 # jamf-extensionAttributes
-This is a collection of EAs I've written for JAMF (jamf.com).
+This is a collection of EAs I've written for use with JAMF (jamf.com).